satyam-y21/financial-results-pipeline/README.md

 # Financial Results Processor

-An end-to-end pipeline that accepts a BSE/NSE corporate result PDF link, sends it to Gemini for P&L extraction, and returns structured JSON to a React frontend.
+Financial Results Processor is an automated document processing pipeline built using n8n and Google Gemini 2.5 Flash.

+The system accepts a quarterly financial results PDF URL, downloads the document, uploads it to Gemini Files API, extracts Profit & Loss statement data, normalizes the information into a structured JSON schema, and returns the processed result through a webhook endpoint.

+The solution is designed to automate extraction of financial statement data from BSE/NSE corporate filings.

+This project uses React as frontend and N8N for automation workflow.

 ---